MohamedWagdy7/eJPT-notes/README.md

   * if the firewall is in place , when u sent TCP SYN the reply will be TCP RST/ACK instead of TCP SYN/ACK or there is no reply.
 #### NAT and Masquerading
 * **N**etwork **A**dress **T**ranslation can be detected by firewalls.

+## 9. Information Gathering
+1. by using **LinkedIn** you can get inforamtion like phone numbers , real names, email addresses and maybe integrated accounts.
+2. **CrunchBase** is an IT startup database where you can find detailed information about founders, investors, employees, buyouts, and acquisitions.
+3. You can use **whois** database to find information like (owner name, street address, email address and technical contacts. use it on linux by `whois` cmd.
+4. don't forget to navigate the website of the target.
+5. if it doesn''t exist try to guess the the email pattern:
+   1. name.surname@company.com
+   2. surname.name@company.com
+   3. [first letter of the name]surname@company.com
+   You can try to first:
+     • Collect a reasonable number of employee data (name/surname)
+     • Try to construct a few possible email formats and apply them to each name/surname pair
+     • Try to send an email that does not alert potential victims (e.g., do not put a „phishing test” in subject, but choose something tricky like try to pretend it is just an advertisement)